ReedBarrus/DynamicalMemoryEngine/README.md

 replay is lens-bound
 consensus is promotion-only
-deferred upper layers stay deferred until explicitly activated Why This Project Exists
+deferred upper layers stay deferred until explicitly activated Collaboration Model

+The project currently uses a bounded collaboration model:

+Reed — system owner and final governance authority ChatGPT — architecture lead and constitutional auditor Claude — implementation engineer for bounded patch tasks

+The repo is the source of truth for active code state.
+The README bank is the supporting meaning/reference layer.
+Patch review should use small seam-specific packets rather than giant repo dumps.

+Quick Start

+Typical active entrypoints include:

+npm run live:door-one
+node scripts/run_door_one_workbench.js

+Expected outputs include bounded live, workbench, provenance, and preservation artifacts written to their declared output zones.

+Why This Project Exists

 DME is building a grounded structural memory substrate that can later support trusted memory, prediction, and higher cognition without faking those layers early.

 The current goal is not to gesture at intelligence vaguely.
 The current goal is to make structural memory lawful, replay-honest, inspectable, and collaboration-ready.

-## *Current Status Summary*
+Current Status Summary

 At the present checkpoint, Door One appears materially stabilized at the runtime, inspection, provenance, preservation, and anti-bypass seams.
 The repo is now at the point where clarity, consolidation, and collaboration hygiene create more leverage than adding new conceptual surface area.

-## *License / contribution section*
+License / Contributions

+TBD